atreyasha/spam-detection/README.md

 The central objective of this repository is to investigate whether sequential learning is inherently important for the task of supervised spam classification.
 This is done by implementing a sequential CNN-LSTM model and comparing it with a non-sequential SVM classifier.
 Aspects such as generalization accuracy and robustness of these models will be explored in this repository.

-The models will be trained on the pre-processed `enron-spam` dataset (http://www2.aueb.gr/users/ion/data/enron-spam/), consisting of ~34k instances of roughly balanced "ham" and spam emails.
+The models will be trained on the pre-processed `enron-spam` [dataset](http://www2.aueb.gr/users/ion/data/enron-spam/), consisting of ~34k instances of roughly balanced "ham" and spam emails.

 To initialize this repository, it is recommended to enable a pre-commit hook which updates python dependencies in `requirements.txt`.